Burke, Wills, King and Yandruwandha National Heritage Place: Wills' Site

-The true location of Wills' Site, the place where William John Wills passed away, is subject to debate.
-A body of evidence exists that suggests that Wills' original resting place is actually located two kilometres downstream from the place that is currently recognised as the place where he passed away, confirmed by personal communication with a member of the Burke and Wills Historical Society.
+The true location of Wills' Site, the place where William John Wills died, is subject to debate.
+A body of evidence exists that suggests that Wills' original resting place is actually located two kilometres downstream from the place that is currently recognised as the place where he died, confirmed by personal communication with a member of the Burke and Wills Historical Society.
 The description below provides details on the site that is often referred to in popular literature.

 Wills' Site is located 20 kilometres west of Innamincka and 10 kilometres from King's Site.

 The site is where Howitt's relief party found and buried the body of William John Wills.
 The site is approximately 5 x 5 metres in size and contains a stone plinth surrounded by three mature trees and an interpretative sign.
 Howitt blazed an inscription on a nearby tree that read W J WILLS XLV YDS NNW AH.
 In 1947 or 1948 a Queensland grazier named Alfred Cory Towner blazed another tree with the inscription WILLS 1861 and erected a pipe nearby with the words WILLS DIED IN CREEK 1861.
 In 1996 sand and stones were placed around the pipe to protect it from damage.
 A cairn was erected at the site in 1973.